HMS Cressy (1899): Service history

 Cressy, named after the 1346 Battle of Crécy, was laid down by Fairfield Shipbuilding at their shipyard in Govan, Scotland on 12 October 1898 and launched on 4 December 1899.
 After finishing her sea trials she passed into the fleet reserve at Portsmouth on 24 May 1901.
-She was commissioned by Captain Henry Tudor for service on the China Station on 28 May 1901, but her departure was delayed for several months when her steering gear broke down shortly after leaving the base and she had to return.
+She was commissioned for service on the China Station on 28 May 1901, but her departure was delayed for several months when her steering gear broke down shortly after leaving the base and she had to return.
 She eventually left home waters in early October 1901, arriving at Colombo on 7 November, and then Singapore on 16 November.
 She was assigned to the North America and West Indies Station from 1907 through 1909 and placed in reserve upon her return home.

 The ship was assigned to the 7th Cruiser Squadron shortly after the outbreak of World War I in August 1914.
 The squadron was tasked with patrolling the Broad Fourteens of the North Sea in support of a force of destroyers and submarines based at Harwich which protected the eastern end of the English Channel from German warships attempting to attack the supply route between England and France.
 During the Battle of Heligoland Bight on 28 August, the ship was part of Cruiser Force 'C', in reserve off the Dutch coast, and saw no action.
 After the battle, Rear Admiral Arthur Christian ordered Cressy to take aboard 165 unwounded German survivors from the badly damaged ships of Commodore Reginald Tyrwhitt's Harwich Force.
 Escorted by her sister Bacchante, she set sail for the Nore to unload their prisoners.